ncomputers/vms26/docs/camera_preview.md

 response sets `Access-Control-Allow-Origin: *` so it can be embedded from other origins.

 Streams are transient and stop when the client disconnects.
+Behind the scenes the preview service reads frames from the camera's :class:`FrameBus` via a `PreviewPublisher`.
+Connectors remain active whether or not a preview client is connected.

 ## Environment variables